 - Intentionally disrupting the use of electronic networks or information systems

-- Collecting user names and contact information and/or send unsolicited commercial communications (spam)
+- Collecting user names and contact information and/or sending unsolicited commercial communications (spam)

-- Attempting to decompile, decipher or reverse engineer any of the software used by us as part of the Online Services or Interactive Features
+- Attempting to decompile, decipher or reverse engineer any of the software used by CDU as part of the online services or interactive features

-- Posting or transmitting any advertising or promotional materials or solicit users to use particular goods or services, except as otherwise expressly permitted by CDU
+- Posting or transmitting any advertising or promotional materials or soliciting users to use particular goods or services, except as otherwise expressly permitted by CDU

 - Posting any classified or sensitive information, which means that users, to the extent applicable, should also be mindful of Operational Security (OPSEC) when posting about units, organizations, and/or operations